whoschek/bzfs/README.md

-    --delete-dst-datasets step, if any, delete existing destination snapshots whose GUID does not exist within the source dataset (which can be an empty dummy dataset!) if the destination snapshots are included by the --include/exclude-snapshot-* policy, and the destination dataset is included via --{include|exclude}-dataset*
+    --delete-dst-datasets step, if any, delete existing destination snapshots whose GUID does not exist within the source dataset (which can be an empty dummy dataset!) if the destination snapshots are selected by the --include/exclude-snapshot-* policy, and the destination dataset is selected via --{include|exclude}-dataset*
     policy.
 Does not recurse without --recursive.

-    For example, if the destination dataset contains snapshots h1,h2,h3,d1 (h=hourly, d=daily) whereas the source dataset only contains snapshot h3, and the include/exclude policy effectively includes h1,h2,h3,d1, then delete snapshots h1,h2,d1 on the destination dataset to make it 'the same'.
-On the other hand, if the include/exclude policy effectively only includes snapshots h1,h2,h3 then only delete snapshots h1,h2 on the destination dataset to make it 'the same'.
+    For example, if the destination dataset contains snapshots h1,h2,h3,d1 (h=hourly, d=daily) whereas the source dataset only contains snapshot h3, and the include/exclude policy selects h1,h2,h3,d1, then delete snapshots h1,h2,d1 on the destination dataset to make it 'the same'.
+On the other hand, if the include/exclude policy only selects snapshots h1,h2,h3 then only delete snapshots h1,h2 on the destination dataset to make it 'the same'.

     *Note:* To delete snapshots regardless, consider using --delete-dst-snapshots in combination with a source that is an